-The Recreation Capital Reserve budget includes continued construction of the walking path.
+The Recreation Capital Reserve budget includes continued construction of the walking path located across from the Township building.

 The Park and Recreation budget includes basic operating costs of the existing parks.
 The revenues indicated are from the rental of park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of real estate taxes.